Feriman22/portscan-protection/README.md

 -v, --verify\
   Verify the installation

+-up, --update\
+  Update the script

+--cron\
+  Run the script like the crontab do.
+It will only set ipset/iptable rules and auto update the script if not disabled.
+No output.

 ## How to update

-If you want to update the script, just overwrite it in */usr/local/sbin* folder or run it with the "Install" option.
-It will overwrite the installed version.

-In the future I will implement the auto-update function.
+Run the script and choose "Update" or run with --update argument.\
+The script will automatically update itself after reboot.
+If you want to disable it, modify the 5th line in the script.

 ## The future

-- Remove iptable rules at uninstall (without reboot) - in next release
-- Use arguments for auto select menu - in next release
-- Implement auto update function - TBD
+- Add more easier way to disable auto update function

 ## Changelog

->15-04-2020 (not released yet)
+>15-04-2020
+- Update option added
+- Auto update function added
 - Remove ipset and iptable rules at uninstall
-- Arguments added (-i, --install, -u, --uninstall, -v, --verify)
+- Arguments added (-i, --install, -u, --uninstall, -v, --verify, -up, --update, --cron)
 - Activate/remove ipset and iptable rules with variables
 - The test condition for install has been improved
 - Small typos fixed